 Notes:

-(2) - there are several mayflies species that all fall under Blue Wing Olives (BWO) and hatch at different times during the season.
-Some I see are too sporatic to really get the trout's attention.
+(2) - there are several mayfly species that all fall under Blue Wing Olives (BWO) and hatch at different times during the season.
+Some I see are too sporadic to get the trout's attention.

 See also: General Characteristics for Mayfly Species of Northern Wisconsin

-Below is a listing of the most common Northen Wisconsin caddisflies that are found in our freestone streams that may have importance to fly fishermen in different stages of their lifecycle.
+Below are listed the most common Northen Wisconsin caddisflies that are found in our freestone streams that may have importance to fly fishermen in different stages of their lifecycle.

 See also: Lifecycle of Caddisflies for more detailed information.